Tanvi120904/Tanvi120904/README.md

 <p align="center">
   <img src="assets/mikasa.gif" width="450" alt="Attack on Titan Animation">
 </p>
+> *“The world is cruel, but also very beautiful.”* — Mikasa Ackerman

 <h1 align="center">⚔️ Tanvi Khicchi</h1>
 <h3 align="center">“Code like a Scout.
 Think like an Apothecary.”</h3>